tonydavis629/markxiv/content/index.md

 ## This makes it easier to feed papers into AI tools

+## Not all papers have LaTeX sources; PDF-only papers return a 422 error

 ## This service is [free and open source](https://github.com/tonydavis629/markxiv)

 ## Consider donating via [GitHub Sponsors](https://github.com/sponsors/tonydavis629)